A Sense of Place in

 The course will be a mixture of class discussions, short lectures, and meetings with contemporary writers.

 Core Course Week: Copenhagen and Short Study Tour to the Island of Fanø

-Starting in Copenhagen, we focus on the city's colonial topography and voices of literary resistance.
+On the first day of the week we will go to the coastal town of Liseleje to read Inger Christensen.
+The focus of the week will be poetry, nature and contemplation.
 We then travel on a three-day study tour to the island of Fanø in the North Sea.
 We retreat from the city to read poetry of Danish author Jeppe Brixvold, and explore the role of place in his writing.

 Six days Long Study Tour to Berlin, Germany